juicer/juicer/docs/markdown/install.md

 3. rpm-python
 4. python-progressbar
 5. python >= 2.5
+6. python-yaml
+7. pymongo

-When the dependencies are satisfied:
+When the dependencies are satisfied, rename setup.py.in to setup.py:

     $ sudo make install